AlexandrST/photomover/README.md

 # PhotoMover (STILL IN DEVELOPMENT)

-Переносит фотографии между альбомами пользователя.
-**Использовать на свой страх и риск!** :joy:

-# Известные недоработки

-- Некорректно кушает oauth code (себя давно авторизовал в приложении)
-- По чудесным причинам порой падает
+Moves photos between VK albums

+**Use it on your own risk!** :joy:

-# Как пользоваться?
+# Usage

-1. Запустить `composer install`
+1. Run `composer install -o`
-2. Прописать свои данные в файле `.env`
+2. Edit `config/parameters.yml` (rename from `config/parameters.dist.yml` if needed)
-3. Запустить `php photomover.php`
+3. Run `php photomover.php`
-4. Предложит выбрать альбом "откуда", выбираем ID
-5. Предложит выбрать альбом "куда", выбираем ID
+4. Choose "from" and "to" albums
-6. Ждем
+6. Wait

-# P.S.

-Предложения/замечания принимаем в issues.